 Course facilitator: Lucy Aphramor

-Learn how to help people move on from body shame and yo-yo dieting to make peace with food and their bodies.
+Learn how to help people move on from body dissatisfaction and yo-yo dieting to make peace with food and their bodies.
 The approach is suitable for clients who struggle with eating including people with nutrition-sensitive conditions including diabetes, heart conditions and so on.

 Part 2 translates theory into practice.
 Kindful eating integrates mindfulness, acceptance and compassion to help people break the diet cycle.
 We also explore how social contex t, dietary habits and beliefs, body responses and emotional factors impact food choices.
 A focus is on supporting people to regain a sense of control and ease around food, feel confident in choosing foods to meet nutritional needs, and rediscover the pleasurable eating.
 Kindful eating is effective in improving dietary quality with measurable benefits on mental well-being and is the approach recommended for eating disorder prevention and recovery.